 Even though vegetarians can eat ice creams anywhere, vegans can’t.
 That’s why Amorino is a great option if you don’t consume dairy.
-They have a huge selection of dairy-free ice creams like the delicious dark chocolate, almond or peanut butter.
-They even have a great selection of fruit flavors like strawberry and mango.
+They have a large selection of dairy-free ice creams like the delicious dark chocolate, almond or peanut butter and a great selection of fruit flavors, like strawberry and mango.

 If you want to know where you can eat more vegan ice creams, read our best ice creams in Porto article, we have a few more options for you.